 Short-Term Missions Oversight

-The Short-Term Missions and Disaster Response Coordinator reports to the Committee on Diaconal Ministries.
+The Short-Term Missions and Disaster Response Coordinator reports to the Committee on Diaconal Ministries (CDM).
 He also serves as a part-time administrator for the CDM.
-But he also serves both the Committee on Home Missions and Church Extension and the Committee on Foreign Missions in coordinating and facilitating short-term missions and disaster response efforts both at home and around the world.
+In addition, he serves both the Committee on Home Missions and Church Extension and the Committee on Foreign Missions in coordinating and facilitating short-term missions and disaster response efforts both at home and around the world.

 Meet the Short-Term Missions & Disaster Response Coordinator

-David Nakhla grew up in the OPC at Calvary OPC in La Mirada, CA. He has always had a keen interest in missions and OPC missionaries.
+David P. Nakhla grew up in the OPC at Calvary OPC in La Mirada, California.
+He has always had a keen interest in missions and OPC missionaries.
 He was thrilled to meet his wife, Faith, an OPC “MK” (missionary kid) on a short-term missions trip.
 Over the years, David enjoyed several mission trips to OPC fields (Eritrea, Uganda & Haiti) as well as participation in several Disaster Response efforts (Katrina and Haiti).
 In 1997, David was ordained as a Deacon, and in 2002, he was ordained as a Ruling Elder.
 After 15 years of working as an engineer, he opted to make a career change and responded to the call to serve the OPC as its first Short-Term Missions and Disaster Response Coordinator.
-In August, 2010, the Nakhlas relocated from Southern California to the Philadelphia area to take up this new work.
+In August 2010, the Nakhlas relocated from Southern California to the Philadelphia area to take up this new work.
 David and Faith have been blessed with 5 children: Tina, Maddie, Emma, Josiah, and Marcus.
 For more information, please read ”Meet Our First Short-Term Missions Coordinator: David Nakhla,” which was posted as a Feature Article at the OPC website (www.opc.org) on May 18, 2010.